svenssonaxel/rondb-docker/README.md

 - Docker, docker-compose, Docker Buildx

 Important:
-- The ndbds require a considerable amount of memory; currently the reserved memory is set to 4GB and the memory limit is set as 7GB per ndbd.
-To make sure that this amount is actually allocated for the respective containers, run `docker stats` after having started a docker-compose instance.
+- Every container requires an amount of memory; to adjust the amount of resources that Docker allocates to each of the different containers, see the [docker.env](docker.env) file.
+To check the amount actually allocated for the respective containers, run `docker stats` after having started a docker-compose instance.
 To adjust the allowed memory limits for Docker containers, do as described [here](https://stackoverflow.com/a/44533437/9068781).
 It should add up to the reserved aggregate amount of memory required by all Docker containers.
+As a reference, allocating around 27GB of memory in the Docker settings can support 1 mgmd, 2 mysqlds and 9 ndbds (3 node groups).
 - The same can apply to disk space - Docker also defines a maximum storage that all containers can use in the settings.
 It could however also be that a previous RonDB cluster run (or entirely different Docker containers) are still occupying disk space.
 In this case, run `docker container prune` and `docker volume prune`.
 - The Docker image downloads the RonDB tarballs from [repo.hops.works](repo.hops.works).
 These builds specify both the CPU architecture and the **glibc version**, which is why both the script `./build_run_docker.sh` and the Dockerfile require the glibc version as an argument.
 Simply look at [repo.hops.works](repo.hops.works) to see which RonDB version was built with which glibc version for which CPU architecture.